 16 Simon Peter answered and said, “You are the Christ, the Son of the living God.”

-Jesus then began to explain to them that He was on the road to the cross to carry out the divine mission of saving the world through His own suffering.
-He told them that He must be wounded and die, buried, then raised from the dead on the third day.
+Jesus then began to explain to them that, after traveling through Israel, spreading the good news of the kingdom and healing the sick, He was now on the road to the cross.
+He would carry out the divine mission of saving the world through His own suffering, be brutally wounded, die, be buried, then raised from death to life on the third day.

-Peter was appalled and tried to stop Jesus from going forward with God’s plan.
-Satan himself had also tried to stop Him in the desert, offering an easier, softer way to kingship through Satan’s plan rather than through the Father’s.
-But Jesus rebuked them both, turning aside the temptation to bypass the cross because that was the only way that you and I would be able to spend eternity with Him.
+Simon Peter was appalled at this difficult message, and tried to stop Jesus from going forward with God’s plan.
+Satan himself had previously tried to stop Him in the desert, offering an easier, softer way to kingship through Satan’s plan rather than through the Father’s.
+But Jesus rebuked them both, turning aside any temptation to bypass the cross, because that was the only way that you and I would be able to be made holy and to spend eternity with Him.
 Without the shedding of His innocent blood, there was no remission for our sin.
-Sinful man cannot dwell in the presence of a Holy God – the sin must be removed first, no matter the cost.
-And for both Jesus and the Father, the cost was unthinkably high, only exceeded by God’s great love for us.
+Sinful humans simply cannot dwell in the presence of a Holy God – the sin must be removed first, no matter the cost.
+For both Jesus and the Father, the cost was unthinkably high, but worth it, because of God’s great love for us.

-How God loves us!
-People sometimes feel rejected and forgotten by God, but it is quite the other way around.
-He came to suffer for us and knows the very number of hairs on our head (past and present).
-He loves us, including you, and longs for all to turn to Him to receive His generous offer of eternal joy and freedom, provided at Christ’s great expense.
+How God does love us!
+People often feel rejected and forgotten by God, but that is false – in fact, it can be quite the other way around.
+The Servant King came to suffer for us and even knows the very number of hairs that are (or were) on our heads.
+He loves you, and longs for you to turn to Him to receive His generous offer of eternal joy and freedom in His presence, God’s Riches At Christ’s Expense (G.R.A.C.E.).

 Reflection

 Lord Jesus, thank You for suffering and dying for me.
-I will never fully appreciate just how much You and the Father both went through, and how much You really do love me.
-Help me to love You back and to follow You.
+I will never be able to fully appreciate just how much You and the Father both went through for me and how much You really do love me.
+Help me to return Your love to You and to follow You.
 Change my heart through the presence of Your Holy Spirit and grant me peace and love to share with others.
 In Jesus’ name we pray, Amen.